shadowpeak100/startup/README.md

 a hamburger menu shows itself using flex box.
 The menu has been created as well as a search bar for finding songs from the data base (functionality will be added later but it has been formatted as a form) Other placeholders such as the login button will allow functionality in the future but has been put in place for now.

+## JavaScript ##
+2/28/24

+The website now has the ability to play music, support for an RSS feed (for the websocket) and can save music objects then put them into the all songs area.
+The new songs file was changed to new song, which allows for the uploading of information.
+There is now also a login function that displays the username when signed in.
+This data is stored in local storage for now.